NAU-IoT/CSVtoSQL/README.md

 # CSVtoSQL
 This repository contains a method to autonomously convert CSV file data into a SQL database if the csv file has not been modified within 24 hours

+## Running with Docker

+  - Install docker:
+    - `sudo apt install docker.io`
+    - Check if docker is functioning `sudo docker run hello-world`
+  - Clone repository to get Dockerfile and configuration files `git clone https://github.com/NAU-IoT/CSVtoSQL.git`
+  - Modify configuration.py to match your current implementation `nano configuration.py`
+    - Refer to comments for necessary changes
+  - OPTIONAL: To change the docker containers time zone, edit line XX in the Dockerfile.
+A list of acceptable time zones can be found at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones
+  - Build docker image in /CSVtoSQL directory `docker build -t csv2sql .` this may take a while
+  - Create a directory in a convenient location to store the docker volume.
+For example: `mkdir /logs`
+  - Create a volume to store data inside the directory created in the previous step `docker volume create --driver local --opt type=none
+    --opt device=/SOME/LOCAL/DIRECTORY
+    --opt o=bind
+    YOUR_VOLUME_NAME`
+  - Execute docker container in /CSVtoSQL directory `docker run --privileged -v YOUR_VOLUME_NAME:/Data -p YOUR_PORT_NUMBER:CONTAINER_PORT_NUMBER -t -i -d csv2sql`
+    - Note for IoT Team: Your_port_number could be 1886, container_port_number should be 3306
+  - Verify container is running `docker ps`
+  - Done!

 ## Dependencies

 - Install mariadb